 - The income tax debt must have become due at least three years before you filed your bankruptcy petition;

-- The tax returns associated with the income taxes must have been filed at least two years before you filed your bankruptcy petition; and,
+- The tax returns associated with the income taxes were filed at least two years before you filed your bankruptcy petition; and,

-- Assessment of the income tax debt by the IRS must have occurred at least 240 days before you filed your bankruptcy petition.
+- The IRS must have assessed your income tax debt at least 240 days before you filed your bankruptcy petition.

-Provided your income tax debt meets the above criteria, you might be able to get rid of the back taxes in bankruptcy.
+If your income tax debt meets the above criteria, you might be able to eliminate back taxes in bankruptcy.

 How Are Personal Income Taxes Treated in Chapter 7?